-While working as in-house counsel for a historic real estate company, Chad was involved in acquisitions and divestitures of real property throughout the United States, including sales of Class A properties in Colorado and Florida totaling $150 million.
+While working as in-house counsel for a historic real estate company, Chad was involved in acquisitions and divestitures of real property throughout the country, including sales of Class A properties in Colorado and Florida totaling $150 million.
 He also drafted and successfully negotiated development, design and property management contracts for retail, multifamily, industrial and office assets.

 Chad’s diverse experiences as in-house counsel have given him a deep appreciation for the need to understand a client’s operational, financial and cultural objectives before providing legal guidance.
 By approaching these issues from the client’s perspective, he is able to find a solution that efficiently resolves the concerns of all stakeholders involved.